CharuChhimpa/Linux-Server-Config/README.md

 Enter the passphrase for the ssh key that you created, for me it was "hello".
 ![Imgur](https://i.imgur.com/4XhuqRf.png)

+##  Update the packages

-To update the packages run
+* To update the packages run

 ```
 sudo apt-get update